andrewmmeans/heavy-equipment-auction-price-prediction/README.md

 ![alt text](https://github.com/andrewmmeans/heavy-equipment-auction-price-prediction/blob/master/images/Screen%20Shot%202020-07-31%20at%205.46.02%20PM.png)

 ## Model
+The features we included in the model were:
+- Machine Hours Current Meter
+- Product group (type of equipment)
+- Year Made
+- Tire Size

-We built a model using linear regression and a single train test split.
+The model was built using linear regression and a single train test split.

 ## Evaluation